-Dr. John Mooney serves as an associate professor of information systems and technology management at the Pepperdine University Graziadio School of Business and Management as well as a Research Affiliate at the MIT Sloan Center for Information Systems Research.
-Dr. Mooney's expertise is in digital innovation and business analytics.
+John Mooney serves as an associate professor of information systems and technology management at the Pepperdine University Graziadio School of Business and Management as well as a Research Affiliate at the MIT Sloan Center for Information Systems Research.
+Mooney's expertise is in digital innovation and business analytics.
 He holds a bachelor's degree in computer science and a master's degree in management science both from University College Dublin, Ireland.
 He also holds a doctoral degree in information systems and business strategy from University of California, Irvine.

 Academic Director for Film Studies, Seaver College Humanities and Teacher Education Division

 Academic Director for Journalism, Seaver College Communication Division

-Dr. Theresa de los Santos is an Assistant Professor of Communication in the Communication Division at Pepperdine.
-She obtained a B.A. in broadcast journalism and M.A. in media communication from Pepperdine.
-She earned her Ph.D. in media communication at U.C.
-Santa Barbara.
+Theresa de los Santos ('08, MA '11) is an assistant professor of communication in the Communication Division at Pepperdine.
+She obtained a bachelor of arts degree in broadcast journalism and a master of arts degree in media communication from Pepperdine.
+She earned her PhD in media communication at University of California, Santa Barbara.
 She is an Emmy award-winning television news producer, formerly working at FOX 6 in San Diego and on the FOX 11 Morning News and Good Day L.A. at KTTV in Los Angeles.
-As a news producer, she covered Hurricane Katrina, the Malibu wildfires, and the immigrations protests of 2006, which made her step back and question the impact of the language used in news messages on audiences.
+As a news producer, de los Santos covered Hurricane Katrina, the Malibu wildfires, and the immigrations protests of 2006, which made her step back and question the impact of the language used in news messages on audiences.
 As a result, her research focuses on the effect of discrete emotions, like anger and hope, in news coverage on attitude, opinion, and behavior change.
 She is published in the Handbook of Media Effects and Psychology.
-At Pepperdine, she teaches in the areas of journalism, media, and research methods and leads the broadcast co-curricular program.
+At Pepperdine, de los Santos teaches in the areas of journalism, media, and research methods and leads the broadcast cocurricular program.